Who Was John Wayne Gacy?

 In 1968, Gacy was convicted of sexually assaulting two teen boys and given a 10-year prison sentence.
 He was released on parole in the summer of 1970, but was arrested again the following year after another teen accused Gacy of sexual assault.
 The charges were dropped when the boy didn't appear during the trial.

-By the middle of the decade, two more young males accused Gacy of rape, and he would be questioned by police about the disappearances of others.
+By the middle of the 1970s, two more young males accused Gacy of rape, and he would be questioned by police about the disappearances of others.
+Gacy referred to this period of his life as his “cruising years,” when he committed most of his murders.

 On December 11, 1978, 15-year-old Robert Piest went missing.
-It was reported to police that the boy was last seen by his mother at a store where he worked before he headed out to meet Gacy to discuss a potential job.
+It was reported to police that the boy was last seen by his mother at a drugstore where he worked before he headed out to meet Gacy to discuss a potential construction job.

-On December 21, a police search of Gacy's house in Norwood Park Township, Illinois, uncovered evidence of his involvement in numerous horrific acts, including murder.
-It was later discovered that Gacy had committed his first known killing in 1972, taking the life of Timothy McCoy after luring the teen to his home.
+Ten days later, a police search of Gacy's house in Norwood Park, Illinois, uncovered evidence of his involvement in numerous crimes, including murder.
+It was later discovered that Gacy had committed his first known killing in 1972, taking the life of 16-year-old Timothy McCoy after luring the youth to his home.

-Gacy's trial began on February 6, 1980, with a prosecution team headed by William Kunkle.
+Gacy's trial began on February 6, 1980.
 With Gacy having confessed to the crimes, the arguments were focused on whether he could be declared insane and thus remitted to a state mental facility.

 Gacy had told police that the murders had been committed by an alternate personality, while mental health professionals testified for both sides about Gacy's mental state.